codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 ### Upgrade Codefresh CLI
-The Codefresh CLI automatically self-checks its version against the online version, and if a newer version is available, prints a banner with the details.
+The Codefresh CLI automatically self-checks its version, and if a newer version is available, prints a banner with the notification.

  {% include
     image.html